alkiranet/terraform-provider-alkira/docs/resources/connector_aws_vpc.md

 Either `vpc_cidr` or `vpc_subnet` needs to be specified for routing purpose.
 If `vpc_cidr` is provided, it will select all associcated subnets of VPC.
-Otherwise, you could select certain subnets by specifying `vpc_subet` selected users can select subnets of their own choice.
+Otherwise, you could select certain subnets by specifying `vpc_subet`.

 `vpc_route_tables` could be used to adjust the routing options against the specified route tables.
-If `OVERRIDE_DEFAULT_ROUTE` is specified, the existing default route will be overrided and route the traffic to Alkira CXP.
+If `OVERRIDE_DEFAULT_ROUTE` is specified, the existing default route will be overrided and the traffic will be routed to Alkira CXP.
 If `ADVERTISE_CUSTOM_PREFIX` is specified, you could specify a list of prefixes for which traffic must be routed to Alkira CXP.

 ## Limitations

-There are several limitations of AWS connector:
+There are several limitations of AWS connector so far:

 * Changing an existing connector to a new AWS VPC is not supported at this point.
 You need to create a new connector for a new AWS VPC.